tazama-lf/EKS-helm/README.md

 ### Setting up a Jenkins cloud agent that will interact with your Kubernetes cluster

-- **Navigate to Manage Jenkins → Clouds → Kubernetes**
+- **Navigate to Manage Jenkins → Clouds → Kubernetes settings**

 - **Add the Path to Your Kubernetes Instance**: Enter the URL of your Kubernetes API server in the Kubernetes URL field.
 This allows Jenkins to communicate with your Kubernetes cluster.
+Leave deafult value set to `https://kubernetes.default/`

 - **Disable HTTPS Certificate Check**: If your Kubernetes cluster uses a self-signed certificate or you are in a development environment where certificate validation is not critical, you can disable the HTTPS certificate check.
 However, for production environments, it is recommended to use a valid SSL certificate and leave this option unchecked for security reasons.

 - **Add Kubernetes Namespace**: Enter `cicd` in the Kubernetes Namespace field.
 This is where your Jenkins agents will run within the Kubernetes cluster.

 - **Add Your Kubernetes Credentials**: Select the credentials you have created for Kubernetes access.
 These credentials will be used by Jenkins to authenticate with the Kubernetes cluster.
+Select `None`

+- Test connection button and ensure it's a positive connection

 - **Select WebSocket**: Enabling WebSocket is useful for maintaining a stable connection between Jenkins and the Kubernetes cluster, especially when Jenkins is behind a reverse proxy or firewall.

 - **Add Jenkins URL**: This should be the internal service URL for Jenkins within your Kubernetes cluster, like `http://jenkins.cicd.svc.cluster.local`

 - **Add Pod Label**: Labels are key-value pairs used for identifying resources within Kubernetes.
 Here, you should add a label with the key `jenkins` and the value `agent`.
 This label will be used to associate the built pods with the Jenkins service.

 ![image-20240212-115316.png](./Images/image-20240212-115316.png)![image-20240212-111931.png](./Images/image-20240212-111931.png)

 **Add a Pod Template**: This step involves defining a new pod template, which Jenkins will use to spin up agents on your Kubernetes cluster.

+- A new pod template can be created but we'll use the existing / default one and edit to add the values below

 - **Name**: Name the pod template `jenkins-builder`.
 This name is used to reference the pod template within Jenkins pipelines or job configurations.

 - **Namespace**: Specify `cicd` as the namespace where the Jenkins agents will be deployed within the Kubernetes cluster.

 - **Labels**: Set `jenkins-agent` as the label.
 This is a key identifier that Jenkins jobs will use to select this pod template when running builds.

 ![image-20240212-112102.png](./Images/image-20240212-112102.png)